This guide will cover the entire plugin hosting process.

 A Jenkins project member will review your request within a few days.
 If any changes are requested, please implement them.

 Once all requirements have been satisfied, your repository will be forked into the

-jenkinsci organization and you will be invited to join it, and a JIRA component in the JENKINS project will be created for you.
+jenkinsci organization and you will be invited to join it.

 At this point, you’re asked to delete your repository we forked from.